 Colouring Cities platforms are designed to:

-CCRP categories are visually grouped into a 12 category grid, which doubles as the CCRP logo, to maximise accessibility.
-Each Colouring Cities platform is designed to collect, collate, visualise, verify, enrich and release over 100 standardised subcategories of spatial building attribute data.
-Selection of subcategories is based on analysis of academic papers relating to sustainability science, urban science, resilience analysis and urban complexity, UK stakeholder consultation on the Colouring London prototype (2015-19), international partner consultation, and live platform testing.
-New subcategories are added in consultation with CCRP academic partners and each also risk assessed in terms of potential negative impact of collection on building occupiers.
-Four data capture methods are experimented with: bulk upload of open public datasets, live streaming from public sources, computational generation using inference and crowdsourcing from citizens and professional at building level.
+CCRP categories are visually grouped into a 12 category grid shown below, to maximise data accessibility for all audience groups.
+Each Colouring Cities platform is set up to collect, collate, visualise, verify, enrich and release data for over 100 spatial building attributes.
+Attribute selection is based on: analysis of academic literature relating to sustainability science, urban science, resilience analysis and urban complexity; stakeholder and international consultation on the Colouring London prototype (2015-19) and public and stakeholder feedback at UK level following platform testing.
+New datasets are added/collected in consultation with CCRP academic partners with each assessed for risk of negative impact on building occupiers.
+Four data capture methods are experimented with: bulk upload of open public datasets, live streaming from public sources, computational generation using inference, and crowdsourcing from citizens and professional at building level.
 Through this process issues such as data fragmentation, incompleteness, inaccessibility, aggregation, inconsistency, security and privacy are explored and addressed.
-Data accuracy is maximised through feedback loops between data capture methods, and verification tools.
+Data accuracy is maximised through feedback loops between data capture methods, and use of verification tools.

-The CCRP is a research-led programme comprised of an informal consortium of academic partners with similar research interests and values.
-As well as operating within ethical frameworks set by individual research institutions, all partners sign up to the CCRP’s Ethical Framework and partner protocols.
+The CCRP is a research-led programme designed to bring together researchers with similar research interests and values from across the globe.
+The CCRP works to provide a welcoming and stimulating space in which ideas and data can be shared.
+As well as operating within ethical frameworks set by individual research institutions, all CCRP partners sign up to its ethical framework and protocols.
 CCCP partners use identical interfaces and main data category keypads to maximise clarity and interoperability of systems, to maintain programme and platform quality, and to maximise user trust.
-This particularly important as all interested software developer/engineers are actively encouraged to experiment with CCRP open code and data are released with permission for third party use.
+This is particularly important as software developer/engineers are actively encouraged to experiment with CCRP open code, and data are released with permission for third party use.
 Clear visual branding is also necessary to allow the purpose, principles, and quality of CCRP platforms to be instantly understood regardless of which country a Colouring Cities platform is operating in.
-Where platforms differ is in additional subcategory inclusion relevant to national/regional contexts, open-source code for which is also available within the CCRP GitHub repository.
+Where platforms differ is in additional subcategory inclusion relevant to national/regional contexts.

-The CCRP also works to provide a welcoming and stimulating space in which international researchers can co-design and test Colouring Cities platforms.
-Improvements to the governance model, ethical framework, back and front end design, and to content are ongoing and incremental, and build on CCRP research partner knowledge.
 CCRP academic partners can be identified by their inclusion on this page, and on the Alan Turing Institute CCRP webpage.
-No other applications of Colouring Cities code, interface design or logo are endorsed by the Alan Turing Institute.
-Information on CCRP resources provided by The Alan Turing Institute can be found here.
+No other applications of Colouring Cities open code, interface design or logo are endorsed.
+Information on CCRP resources provided by The Alan Turing Institute for partners can be found here.

 All CCRP platforms are at different stages of development.
-Information on current CCRP academic partners and live platform links (where available) are provided below.
-Discussions regarding Colouring Cities platform set-up are also underway with academic institutions in the Philippines, Switzerland, Japan, India and Bangladesh.
+Information on current academic partners and platform links (where available) are provided below.
+Discussions regarding CCRP platform set-up are also underway with academic institutions in Peru, the Philippines, Switzerland, Japan, India and Bangladesh.

 If you are an academic institution involved in research into stock sustainability and resilience, and would like to discuss joining the Colouring Cities Research Programme, please contact Polly Hudson at The Alan Turing Institute at email@example.com.
-If you would like to discuss collaboration with an existing Colouring Cities partner please contact the Principal Investigator, details for which may be found on CCRP Open Manual pages for participating countries.
+If you would like to discuss collaboration at country level with a specific Colouring Cities partner please contact the Principal Investigator for the country in question.
+Details may be found in Section M of the CCRP Open Manual.